Official Documents

 Article I—Name

-The name of this organization shall be Graduate Student Council.
+The name of this organization shall be Graduate Student Council, abbreviated to GSC.
 The organization is a sanctioned university student organization at Texas Woman’s University.

 Article II—Objectives